Unstaging Changes in Git: A Step-by-Step Tutorial

 Step 2: Unstage Individual Files

-To unstage specific files from being committed, use the git restore --staged command followed by the file name(s):
+To unstage specific files, use the git restore --staged command followed by the file name(s):

 $ git restore --staged script.js styles.css

-This command will remove script.js and styles.css from the list of staged files when executing git unstaged changes.
+This removes script.js and styles.css from the list of staged files.

 Step 3: Verify Changes

-Now, run git status again to verify that your desired files have been successfully unstaged:
+Run git status again to verify that your files have been unstaged:

 $ git status